 The basic priciples of tick prevention in our experience are as follows:

-• Dogs use Frontline/Advantix every 12 days, Nexgard (monthly), or Bravecto (tri-monthly), Bravecto spot on (6 monthly)
+• Dogs use Nexgard (monthly), Bravecto (tri-monthly), Bravecto spot on (6 monthly)

-• NB talk to our staff to select the very best product and approach for your pet. eg. for regular swimmers, a chew (Nexgard/Bravecto) are probably better than a topical application.
+• Talk to our staff to select the very best product and approach for your pet. eg. for regular swimmers, a chew (Nexgard/Bravecto) are probably better than a topical application.
 Frontline works less well on dry skinned dogs; some products are safer for in contact humans than others.

 2. Search your pet thoroughly for paralysis ticks at least once a day!